codykonior/Jojoba/README.md

     about_Jojoba

 ## SHORT DESCRIPTION
-    Jojoba provides a simple domain-specific language to add to functions.
-This wraps the functions so that they can return a consistent result format, automatically run in parallel, and write Jenkins XML output.
+    Jojoba is a small set of DSL keywords to use in a function template.
+These wrap the function to automatically scale out using PoshRSJob, gather all output data to return in a jUnit result format, and optionally write it out to disk in a jUnit XML format that Jenkins can understand.

 ## LONG DESCRIPTION
 	Functions use Jojoba at set integration points.

-	* They take some set parameters.
+	* Your function must define some parameters.
 		$InputObject to refer to a specific instance of something being tested.
+            To avoid weird errors be careful to declare it EXACTLY as it's done in the template (apart from adding other aliases).
+		$JojobaBatch which is used internally for pooling the entire pipeline into one runspace.
+        $JojobaCallback which is the name of a function (within the calling module ONLY) to which completed tests should be passed to, this is to integrate writing them out to various database locations.
-		$Jenkins to enable or disable writing Jenkins jUnit XML to disk.
+		$JojobaJenkins to enable writing Jenkins jUnit XML to disk.
-		$Parallel to enable or disable parallelism.
-By default it's enabled.
-It's useful to disable this during debugging, as it allows you to set easy breakpoints in PowerShell ISE in your script block; otherwise those will be run in other threads and likely won't trigger.
-		$JojobaThrottle to set a thread count, defaults to CPU count.
+		$JojobaThrottle to set a job count which defaults to CPU count.
+If 0, then the job system is skipped (good for debugging as otherwise a runspace job usually won't trigger an ISE breakpoint).
-		$JojobaBatch which is used internally for thread pooling.
+		$JojobaSuite to optionally override the Suite name of a test.

-	* They call Start-Jojoba in their process block.
+	* Your function calls Start-Jojoba in the process block.
 		It takes a scriptblock, which is just a normal script block to do any kind of operations on $InputObject and other defined parameters.

-	* They notify Jojoba of any test-specific information.
+	* Your function notifies Jojoba of any test-specific information.
-		Write-JojobaData to output generic verbose data and stack traces.
 		Write-JojobaFail to fail the test with a message.
+After this processing continues unless you use "return".
 		Write-JojobaSkip to skip the test with a message.
+After this processing continues unless you use "return".
+        All streams (depending on your version of PowerShell and its preference setings) are written to the Data section as if you were running the script interactively.
+Non-terminating errors will be written here with a stack dump.
+Uncaught terminating errors will result in a call to Write-JojobaFail (setting the Result to Fail, Message to the exception message, and Data to a stack dump).
+Then your script block will terminate.

-	* They call Publish-Jojoba in their end block.
+	* Your function calls Publish-Jojoba in the end block.
+This is required to wait and receive all job results created in the process block.

 ## REQUIREMENTS
-	Functions must exist inside a module, as the module name is used to set the suite name for a test.
+	Functions must exist inside a module, as the module name is used to set the suite name for a test (though it can be overridden).
 That module must require the Jojoba module.

 	Functions must use an $InputObject string.
 This is used to give a case name to the test.
-It's okay and recommended to alias this field.
+It's okay and recommended to alias this field, but otherwise the parameter information and type should remain as-is.
 Common examples would be:
 		ComputerName
 		ServerInstance
 		Url

-	However it's also acceptable to pipeline complex object input into the test if it has an InputObject or other aliased property name.
-These will be passed on as expected.
+    It's acceptable to pipe into InputObject as a property name, as declared in the syntax.
+It and other bound parameters will be pased on as expected.

-	These modules should be available:
+	These modules are required as Jojoba has a dependency on them:
 		Error
 		PoshRSJob

 	It's also recommended that you use CimSession and DbData modules as these are more reliable when run concurrently (compared to WMI and Invoke-Sqlcmd).

 ## EXAMPLE #1
 	Functions should follow this strict template.
 It's okay to add extra parameters, they will be passed onto as expected.

-	function Test-TestName {
+	function Test-Template {
 		[CmdletBinding()]
 		param (
 			[Parameter(Mandatory=$true, ValueFromPipeline=$true, ValueFromPipelineByPropertyName=$true)]
 			[string] $InputObject,

-			[switch] $Jenkins,
+            <# ... extra parameters .. #>

+			[string] $JojobaBatch = [System.Guid]::NewGuid().Guid,
-			[switch] $Parallel = $true,
+			[switch] $JojobaJenkins,
-			[int]   $JojobaThrottle = $env:NUMBER_OF_PROCESSORS,
+			[int]    $JojobaThrottle = $env:NUMBER_OF_PROCESSORS
-			[guid]  $JojobaBatch = [System.Guid]::NewGuid().Guid
 		)

 		begin {
 		}

 		process {
 			Start-Jojoba {
 				<#
+				Write-JojobaFail "..."
-				Write-JojobaData "..."
+				Write-JojobaSkip "..."
+				#>
+		   }
+		}

+		end {
+			Publish-Jojoba
+		}
+	}

+## Example 2
+	A more complete function.
+In this case, the suite name can be overridden, and your module can define a "Write-JojobaCallback" function which will be called with all jUnit records as they are created so they can be written out to other destinations in a format of your choosing.
+This is useful to send data to a database alongside XML and Jenkins.

+	function Test-Template {
+		[CmdletBinding()]
+		param (
+			[Parameter(Mandatory=$true, ValueFromPipeline=$true, ValueFromPipelineByPropertyName=$true)]
+			[string] $InputObject,
+            <# ... extra parameters .. #>

+			[string] $JojobaBatch = [System.Guid]::NewGuid().Guid,
+            [string] $JojobaCallback = "Write-JojobaCallback",
+			[switch] $JojobaJenkins,
+            [string] $JojobaSuite = "My Suite Name",
+			[int]    $JojobaThrottle = $env:NUMBER_OF_PROCESSORS
+		)

+		begin {
+		}

+		process {
+			Start-Jojoba {
+				<#
 				Write-JojobaFail "..."
 				Write-JojobaSkip "..."
 				#>
 		   }
 		}

 		end {
 			Publish-Jojoba
 		}